aduobed/aduobed/README.md

 Hi there 👋

 - 🔭 I’m currently working on eCommerce WebApp with Nodejs, express, mongoDB and RestAPIs
-- 🌱 I’m currently learning Nodejs and RestAPIs
+- 🌱 I’m currently learning Java, Kotlin & Python
 - 👯 I’m looking to collaborate on any Node, javaScript and Backend Projects
-- 🤔 I’m looking for help with Nodejs and flutter
+- 🤔 I’m looking for help with Java and Python
 - 💬 Ask me about javaScript, node, express and mongoDB
 - 📫 How to reach me: obedus10@gmail.com
 - 😄 Pronouns: He/Him